munchlife/ferromonetrails/README.md

 [![Build Status](https://travis-ci.org/sinaa/train-simulator.svg?branch=master)](https://travis-ci.org/sinaa/train-simulator)
 ### Ferromone Trails

 Ferromone Trails mimics swarm intelligence strategies.
-As vehicles leave their yards, or their “colonies”, they seek pheromone Signals dropped in the subway by other vehicles.
-These pheromones direct vehicles to lines and stations according to demand.
+As vehicles leave their yards, or their “colonies”, they seek signals dropped in the subway by other vehicles.
+These signals direct vehicles to lines and stations according to demand.

 Ferromone Trails currently includes techniques used by ant colonies.
 Future explorations include signaling techniques used by bacterial colonies.